CodeByZ/truffle-smart-contract-example/README.md

 A simple Truffle project demonstrating how to build, test and interact with a simple contract.

+This repo provides the code to this [blog post](http://codebyz.com/make-the-leap-from-webapps-to-dapps/).

 ## Installation

 * Clone this repo